AndresRCB/cosmosdb-sample/README.md

 To run it, you must first create a database and container because the app doesn't use the `azure.mgmt.cosmosdb` package (it only does data plane operations).
 So, follow the next steps:

-1. Create a database with a container in your Cosmos DB account
+1. Create a database with a container that uses `/lastName` as partition key in your Cosmos DB account
 1. Get your Cosmos DB account endpoint by executing `terraform output cosmos_db_account_endpoint`
 1. Get your managed identity client_id by executing `terraform output managed_identity_client_id`
 1. Log into jumpbox, copy the `update_container.py` application into it, and run the following commands: